Levridge-Tory/LevridgeIntegrationDocs/docs/equity-management.md

-﻿# Patronage
+﻿# Equity Management

 ## Overview
-Patronage is a dividend or distribution that a co-operative pays to its members or investors.
+Equity Management is the management of cooperative shares, member equity, and member dividends (the more common type is patronage).
+These are dividends or distributions that a co-operative pays to its members or investors.
+Most co-ops call these patronage dividends.
 Patronage dividends are given based on a proportion of profit that the business makes.
 Once this amount is determined, management calculates the dividend according to how much each member has used the co-op's services.
 It is typically an annual process of generating dividends and equity balances.
 Managing this process has been streamlined and simplified within the Levridge solution.
 In a few simple steps, you can accurately set up splits, distributions, equity, reports, and cut checks.

 ## Implementation Activities
-The [Implementation Activities for Patronage](PatronageImplementationActivities.md) provides an overview of the implementation activities necessary for getting started with processing Patronage.
+The [Equity Management Implementation Activities](equity-management-implementation-activities.md) provides an overview of the implementation activities necessary for getting started with processing equity management.

 ## Base Type Functionality
-The Patronage solutions is operated on Dynamics 365 Customer Engagement (CE) functionality, with an integration from F&O. There is certain functionality that is reliant on the integration between F&O and CE Patronage to get the data into the system, one of those being “Products” under the Setup navigation area.
+The equity management solutions is operated on Dynamics 365 Customer Engagement (CE) functionality, with an integration from F&O. There is certain functionality that is reliant on the integration between F&O and CE Patronage to get the data into the system, one of those being “Products” under the Setup navigation area.
 All the products listed are integrated over from F&O.
 ## D365 CE Setup Functionality
 ### Products
 The Product form includes multiple views.
 This is accomplished by clicking on a certain product line.
 The two main factors related to Patronage are: